aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/index.md

 ### <TitleIcon name="video_settings"/> Video settings

 Will open a dialog to select `Video quality`, `Subtitle`, or `Audio`.
-The gear icon <TitleIcon name="settings"/>will open up a new dialog for styling subtitles, which is explained more in [Subtitle styling](/docs/guides/video-player/subtitle-styling).
+The gear icon <TitleIcon name="settings"/>will open up a new dialog for additional audio and subtitle settings, which is explained more in [Audio and subtitle settings](/docs/guides/video-player/audio-and-subtitle-settings).

 ### <TitleIcon name="overflow"/> More player settings